 At Michael Smith Restaurant you’ll eat like a king this fall with the introduction of their Pork & Pasta Tuesday.
 Choose between Michael Smith’s best-selling eight-hour pork roast or one of the James Beard Award-winning chef’s handmade pastas for only $19.
 Pair your selection with Nancy Smith’s featured $19 bottle of wine.
 No matter what the season, everyone loves a meal deal.

-Rosso at The Fontaine:
+Parker at the Fontaine:

-Rosso Restaurant has a fall menu filled with continental comfort food, served with some of the best views in the city.
+Parker has a fall menu filled with continental comfort food, served with some of the best views in the city.
 The restaurant, which resides atop The Fontaine, features Beef Bourguignon, a classic French dish made new again with 24-hour braised beef short ribs, confit vegetable, potato puff and natural jus.
 Vegetarians will love the Sea Salt Roasted Beets, featuring red and gold beets, toasted goat cheese crouton, baby greens dressed with champagne vinegar and olive oil.
 End your meal with Pumpkin Cheesecake, an autumn dessert with spiced almond cake, brown sugar almonds, maple bourbon caramel and apple cider sorbet.

 Third Street Social: